Sergio Santín

 Sergio Rodolfo Santín Spinelli (born August 6, 1956 in Salto) is a retired football striker from Uruguay, who was nicknamed "Bocha" during his professional career.

-Career
+Playing career

 Having made his official debut on July 18, 1980 against Peru (2-2), Santín obtained a total number of 18 international caps for the Uruguay national football team.
 He represented his native country at the 1986 FIFA World Cup, wearing the number eleven jersey.